 Generally speaking, federal loans are prioritized over private student loans.
 But, in situations where borrowers have exhausted their federal borrowing options, private student loans can help fill financing gaps.

 How Does the Application Process Differ Between Federal and Private Student Loans?

 We’ll dive into an overview of how to apply for student loans, broken down by federal and private loans.
 But you should know that there are two main differences in the processes: where to apply and when to apply.

+To apply for a private student loan, you’ll fill out an application directly with an individual lender.
 While private student loans are known for being more stringent with their terms and requirements, they can actually be more flexible when it comes to application timing.
 There’s no universal private student loan deadline.
 That’s one reason you may prefer to apply for federal student loans before private ones—to see how much federal financial aid you receive first, then, if needed, you can fill in the gaps with private loans.

 Applying for Federal Student Loans